 Greek name, kritamo, comes from the ancient Greek word for barley, krithmon, because the seeds of both plants resemble one another.
 Rock samphire isn’t unique to Greece, indeed, it grows wild along the coasts of the entire Mediterranean as well as in Britain and Ireland.

 Its English name comes from ”sampiere”, from the French “Saint Pierre” (Saint Peter), the patron saint of fishermen.
 The plant likes the sea and flourishes in rocky, salt-sprayed cliffs and along beaches.
 It is sometimes called sea asparagus, sea fennel, or sea pickle.

 The English have liked many varieties of samphire for eons.
 Typically, they pickle them – so do the Greeks.
 Samphire is mentioned by Shakespeare in King Lear: Half-way down Hangs one that gathers samphire; dreadful trade!
 (Act IV, Scene VI).

 Kritamos is one of the healthiest greens, its therapeutic values have been known since antiquity.
 Both Dioscorides, the father of pharmacology, and Pliny, renowned botanist, wrote about its properties.
 Hippocrates recommended it for its diuretic and detoxifying abilities.

-It is full of antioxidants and has use as such in cosmetics, too.
-It is said to brighten age spots and to lend a healthy glow to skin.
-It is rich in iodine and is packed with phytochemicals that protect the liver, heart and cellular DNA.
-It is also rich in vitamins A, C, B2, B15, amino acids, and minerals, such as iron, calcium and magnesium phosphorus, calcium, silica, zinc, manganese and vitamin D.
+It is full of antioxidants and has used as such in cosmetics, too.
+It is said to brighten age spots and to lend a healthy glow to the skin.
+It is rich in iodine and is packed with phytochemicals that protect the liver, heart, and cellular DNA.
+It is also rich in vitamins A, C, B2, B15, amino acids, and minerals, such as iron, calcium and magnesium phosphorus, calcium, silica, zinc, manganese, and vitamin D.